-- Well-Intentioned Extremist: In his appearance in the Boston Legal episode "Let Sales Ring," Steven is involved in a court case which involves him installing filtering devices that blocks a television news channel (implied to be Fox News), and his explanation for doing so is basically that he was trying to protect the students.
-The judge presiding over the case, however, rules in favor of a student who opposes Steven's actions, and even notes to Steven that, while his intentions are good, what he's doing is still censorship.
+- Well-Intentioned Extremist: In his appearance in the Boston Legal crossover episode "Let Sales Ring," Steven is involved in a court case which involves him installing filtering devices that blocks a television news channel (implied to be Fox News), and his explanation for doing so is basically that he was trying to protect the students against fights that break out over the issue of politics.
+The judge presiding over the case, however, rules in favor of a student who opposes Steven's actions and even notes to Steven that, while his intentions are good, what he's doing is still censorship.

 - Played by: Anthony Heald

-- 10-Minute Retirement: In the penultimate episode of Season 3, he quits after a student he admired is found dead and he experiences a Heroic B.S.O.D., but come the season finale, he's back in the game.
+- 10-Minute Retirement: In the penultimate episode of Season 3, he quits after a student he admired is killed in a shoot-out and he experiences a Heroic B.S.O.D., but come the season finale, thanks to some prodding from Steven, he's back in the game.

 - Badass Teacher: He gets his moments to be awesome.

 - Don't You Dare Pity Me!: In a Season 1 episode, Guber tells his older brother George something along the lines of this when George explains he hired a call girl for Guber because he felt he was lonely.

 - Et Tu, Brute?: In one Season 1 episode, Scott is quite furious to find out that his brother George hired a call girl (who happened to be Scott's girlfriend at the time).